President's Undergraduate Research Award (PURA)

 Many HTS students have secured funding to conduct and present individual research through Georgia Tech’s President’s Undergraduate Research Award (PURA), awarded by the Undergraduate Research Opportunities Program.
 Students who qualify may also choose to complete an honors thesis, an option particularly useful for students continuing on to post-graduate education.

-The Research Option (RO) offers students a taste for what long-term research can be like and provides extensive experience not found within a typical course setting.
+The Research Option (RO) offers students a taste of what long-term research can be like and provides an extensive experience not found within a typical course setting.
 Students are strongly encouraged at the end of their experience to work with their faculty mentor to develop a journal publication or conference presentation, in addition to the actual thesis.
-The RO requires completing at least 9 hours of undergraduate research, but BS-HTS majors have an advantage because they are allowed to count 3 hours from an HTS seminar that is already part of the curriculum.
-Students also take 2 one-credit classes, write a proposal, and complete a thesis.
+The RO requires completing at least 9 hours of undergraduate research, but B.S.
+HTS majors have an advantage because they are allowed to count 3 hours from an HTS seminar that is already part of the curriculum.
+Students also take two 1-credit classes, write a proposal, and complete a thesis.
 For more details on the Research Option, visit the Undergraduate Research Opportunities Program (UROP) website.

 Undergraduate Research Resources